 - trigger the Network triggered Service Request procedure for a LADN PDU Session to active the UP connection when the SMF receives downlink data or Data Notification from UPF.

-c) When the SMF is informed that the UE presence in a LADN service area is UNKNOWN, the SMF may:
+c) When the SMF is informed that the UE presence in a LADN service area is UNKNOWN and the UP deactivation timer is not running, the SMF may:

 - ensure that Data Notification is enabled.